QUICK ANSWER

 Are the free practice exams on other websites accurate?

 Some are.
 Many are not.
 Free practice questions from unverified sources may contain outdated information, incorrect answers, or national content mislabeled as Florida-specific.
 Before relying on a free practice exam, check whether the questions reference Florida statutes specifically and whether the explanations cite Florida law.
-If the questions could apply to any state, they are probably not testing the 45% of the exam that is Florida-specific.
+If the questions apply to almost any state, they are probably not testing the Florida-specific portion of the exam.

 Is the Pass Florida app free?

 The app includes a free diagnostic exam covering all 19 content areas, which shows your per-topic accuracy before you purchase.
-The full question bank (1,002 questions), all 6 study modes, the Math Coach, the Trap Library, and the Confidence Calibration Engine require a one-time purchase of $39.99.
-There is no subscription.
+The full question bank (1,002 questions), the six modes, Math Coach across the 14 Florida math calculation types, Trap Library, Confidence Calibration, offline access, and future updates while the app is supported require a one-time purchase of $39.99.
+No subscription.
+No copied exam questions.

 What is the cheapest way to pass the Florida real estate exam?